MicrosoftDocs/PlayReady/Docs/Overview/content-encryption-and-delivery.md

 ### Encrypting the asset with just one key

 The simplest way to encrypt these assets would be to use a single content key to encrypt everything (typically subtitles are not encrypted - it's not against any rule, but they are usually kept in the clear).
-Using one content key makes life easy for the license server because the license server has to deliver one key {KID, CK}.
+Using one content key makes life easy for the License Server because the License Server has to deliver one key {KID, CK}.
 This key would typically be acquired by the client before playback occurred.

 ![Content Assets and Encryption Keys (I)](../images/assets_and_encryption_keys_1.png)